nyyu-io/docs.nyyu.io/docs/api/deposit/create-paypal-payment-for-deposit-into-the-wallet.md

+---
+id: create-paypal-payment-for-deposit-into-the-wallet
+title: Create PayPal Payment for Deposit Into the Wallet
+sidebar_label: Create PayPal Payment for Deposit Into the Wallet
+sidebar_position: 1
+---

 The `paypalForDeposit` mutation allows a user to create a PayPal payment for a deposit into their wallet.
 It returns an order response with details needed to proceed with the PayPal checkout.

 ### Mutation: `paypalForDeposit`